Brazil travel advice

 Border areas

-Criminal activity related to narcotics trafficking and arms smuggling poses a threat to your personal security.
+Criminal activity related to drug trafficking and arms smuggling poses a threat to your personal security.

 If you choose to travel near border areas